projectmesa/mesa/docs/tutorials/intro_tutorial.rst

 residing in each cell.
 To do that, we create a numpy array of the same size as the grid, filled with zeros.
-Then we use the grid object’s ``coord_iter()`` feature, which lets us loop over every cell in the grid, giving us each cell’s coordinates and contents in turn.
+Then we use the grid object’s ``coord_iter()`` feature, which lets us loop over every cell in the grid, giving us each cell’s positions and contents in turn.

 .. code:: ipython3

     import numpy as np

     agent_counts = np.zeros((model.grid.width, model.grid.height))
-    for cell in model.grid.coord_iter():
+    for cell_content, (x, y) in model.grid.coord_iter():
-        cell_content, x, y = cell
         agent_count = len(cell_content)
         agent_counts[x][y] = agent_count
     plt.imshow(agent_counts, interpolation="nearest")